Publish Novellas 9 January 2022

 Mattie tells Leland to extinguish the match.
-“Stop acting weird, boy.
-Let’s go outside to do our chores.
+“Stop actin’ weird, boy.
+Let’s all go outside to do our chores.
 We can talk more out there.”

 Leland begins feeding hay to the cows while Mattie milks them.
 Joann and 11-year-old Bettye enter the barn with eggs from the hen house.

-Joann bluntly expresses herself, “I’m just gonna to say what everyone’s thinkin’.
+Joann bluntly expresses herself, “I’m just gonna say what everybody’s thinkin’.
 We need to run away.
-But we ain’t got no skills except farming and whoring.
+But we ain’t got no skills except farmin’ and satisfyin’.
 Nobody ’round here’s gonna pay us kids to farm.”

-Mattie aims a stream of milk from the cow’s utter to squirt Joann, “Wow, I wouldn’t be so candid!”
+Mattie aims a stream of milk from the cow’s utter to squirt Joann, “Wow, I wouldn’t be so blunt!”

-Bettye asks, “Really, what we’d do for money?
+Bettye asks, “Really, what we’d do fer money?
 How’d we raise the five youngest?”

 “I’m not sayin’ it’s right.
-We’d probably burn in hell for it.
-We could make good money doing what we already do most every night for free.
-I’m sayin’ it’s worth considering,” Joann reasserts.
+We’d probably burn in hell fer it.
+We could make good money doin’ what we already do most every night fer free.
+I’m sayin’ it’s worth considerin’,” Joann reasserts.

-“Well, I see and hear what he does to Joann and Mattie and I expect something soon.
-It seems better than a spanking.
+“Well, I see and hear what he does to Joann and Mattie and I expect somethin’ soon.
+It seems betta than a spankin’.
 When he looks at me bathin’, he says I’ll be ready when I grow some private hair.
-Sometimes he kisses me on the mouth different than he does when other people are around.
-But I’m still waiting,” Bettye replies.
+Sometimes he kisses me on the mouth different than he does when other folks is around.
+But I’m still waitin’,” Bettye replies.

-“My poor little sister, it’s not something ya should look forward to.
-If we seem to enjoy it, that’s to keep him from hurting us.
+“My poor little sista, it’s not somethin’ ya should look forward to.
+If we seem to enjoy it, that’s to keep him from hurtin’ us.
 As the oldest, if I had offered myself more, Joann might not be pregnant.
 I rather him take me every night than start in on Bettye.
 Like Malcolm, we have tough choices to make,” says Mattie.
 “We need to draw a line in the sand on who can be saved.”

 “Y’all don’t like me being blunt, but y’all still haven’t answered how’d we support ourselves,” Joann insists.
-“Seems I’m the only one willing to earn some money.
-Mattie has the most experience and said she is willing to do it every night at home.”
+“Seems I’m the only one willin’ to earn some money.
+Mattie has the most experience satisfying and said she’s willin’ to do it every night at home.”

-“Malcolm filled my head with ideas about urbanization and industrialization.
-Factory workers are putting together parts on assembly lines.
-Mother did it during the war,” suggests Mattie.
+“Malcolm filled my head wit’ ideas ’bout urbanization and industrialization.
+Factory workers is puttin’ together parts on assembly lines.
+Mother did it durin’ the war,” suggests Mattie.

-Leland responds, “Perhaps in Detroit… Hershey, or Gloucester, not Fayetteville, West Virginia.”
+Leland responds, “Perhaps in Detroit… maybe Hershey or Gloucester, but not Fayetteville, West Virginia.”

-“But there’s all kinds of factory work.
-Maybe we can package food or work for a newspaper.
-I’m trying to be optimistic,” Mattie says.
+“Don’t expect nothin’ different if ya don’t do nothin’ different.
+There’s all kinds of factory work.
+Maybe we can package food or work fer a newspaper.
+I’m tryin’ to be optimistic,” Mattie says.

-Leland replies, “With optimism, ya need realism too.
-We haven’t heard from Malcolm since he left.
-He could be too embarrassed to write us and say it’s not going well.”
+Leland replies, “Ya gotta be real too.
+We ain’t heard from Malcolm since he left.
+He could be too embarrassed to write us and say it’s not goin’ good.”

 Mattie speaks up in Malcolm’s defense, “It’s been less than a year.
-If he did write us, do ya think father would give us the letter?
-It takes time to save up enough money for all of us.
-But if we leave together and share a place, we can help each other, even if we all can’t find work.”
+If he wrote us, do ya think father would give us the letter?
+It takes time to save up enough money fer all of us.
+But if we leave together and share a place, we can pool our money and help each other, even if we all can’t find work.”

 “So, that’s yer plan?
-We wake up one morning, eat breakfast, walk to the big city, and some of us kids will find jobs,” Bettye objects.
+We wake up one mornin’, eat breakfast, walk to the big city, and some of us kids find jobs,” Bettye objects.

-Joann chimes in, “Even if I could walk five hours in my condition, father would hunt us down in the car and tan our hides.
+Joann chimes in, “Even if I could walk five hours while pregnant, father would hunt us down in the truck and tan our hides.
 Y’all remember how mad he got when Malcolm left.”

 “I still don’t know why he spanked me—or any of us—when Malcolm is the one who left,” bemoans Bettye.

-“We shouldn’t have to go on foot.
-Besides the car, we also have the wagon that we used to pile into together for church,” Leland says.
+“We shouldn’t hafta go on foot.
+Besides the truck, we also gotta wagon that we used to pile in together fer church,” Leland says.

 Mattie snaps her fingers and shouts, “Church!
-Perhaps it’s time for these arrows to aim for the church this Sunday.
-The pastor might be able to get help for us.
-But, either way, the following Sunday we’ll load up the wagon and roll out of here for the last time.”
+Perhaps it’s time fer these arrows to aim fer church this Sunday.
+The pastor might be able to get help fer us.
+But, either way, the followin’ Sunday we’ll load up the wagon and roll outta here fer the last time.”

-“Are we really going to leave our younger brothers and sisters?” asks Bettye while stroking a horse.
+“Is we really gonna leave our younger brothas and sistas?” asks Bettye while stroking a horse.

 “One is still in a crib.
-Mother will have to look after them.
+Mother will hafta look after ’em.
 We can’t kidnap babies or nurse them.
 Also, nine of us would attract a lot more attention than four.
 When they get old enough, they’ll do like us.
 They’ll find a way out,” Mattie assures.

-“It almost seems they would be better off in heaven,” says Leland.
+“It almost seems they’d be betta off in heaven,” says Leland.

 “We all would,” Joann replies.

 “There is a Promised Land on earth.
 So dust off yer Bibles and hymn books.
-This Sunday we’re goin’ to church,” Mattie concludes.
-“Now, let’s take these eggs and milk into the house so mother can make breakfast.”
+This Sunday we goin’ to church,” Mattie concludes.
+“Now, let’s take these eggs and milk in the house so mother can make breakfast.”